-Measures are being taken to prevent the BMSB entering Australia and New Zealand, where its impact on the ecosystem would be catastrophic.
-All products travelling to Australia and New Zealand during stink bug season (departing from 1 September 2019 and arriving in Australian territory by 31 May 2020 (inclusive)), must undergo either a heat treatment or a stringent fumigation process using Sulfuryl Fluoride.
-These measures eradicate any BMSBs hidden in cargo.
+Measures are being taken to prevent the BMSB from entering Australia, New Zealand, Papeete and Nouméa, where its impact on the ecosystem would be catastrophic.
+All products travelling to these destinations during stink bug season must undergo either a heat treatment or a stringent fumigation process using Sulfuryl Fluoride.
+These measures eradicate any BMSBs hidden in products.

-Regulation stipulates that the cargo owner must ensure products are treated.
-Ensuring compliance with biosecurity regulation is the responsibility of the importer, whilst presenting clean cargo at the port of load is the responsibility of the shipper or exporter.
+Regulation stipulates that the product owner must ensure products are treated.
+Ensuring compliance with biosecurity regulation is the responsibility of the importer, whilst presenting clean products and a treatment certificate at the port of load is the responsibility of the shipper or exporter.

 We are committed to ensuring compliance with all biosecurity regulations.
 That means that we only accept products certified as treated in line with the relevant regulations.

 All treated goods must be accompanied with a valid treatment certificate issued by providers recognised by the Authorities and listed on the Official Treatment Provider Scheme.
 WW Ocean will reject any goods not complaint with the DAWE/MPI regulations.

 Here you can find information on accepted treatment options and the most up-to-date requirements:

 Nouméa and Papeete